Ian Morison tells us what we can see in the northern hemisphere night sky during June 2016.

 See where the space station is now: Current Position

-Jupiter is now a little past its best, but still stands out high in the South at nightfall.
-Its brightness falls slightly from magnitude -2.3 to -2.1 whilst its angular size drops from 41 to 37 arc seconds during the month.
-Jupiter spends the month below the hindquarters of Leo, halting its retrograde motion westwards across the sky on May 9th.
-Jupiter sets around 4 am as May begins but by 2 am by month's end.
-With a small telescope one should be easily able to see the equatorial bands in the atmosphere, sometimes the Great Red Spot and up to four of the Gallilean moons as they weave their way around it.
+Jupiter is now past its best, but still stands out in the southwest and west at nightfall.
+Its brightness falls slightly from magnitude -2.1 to -1.9 whilst its angular size drops from 37 to 34 arc seconds.
+Jupiter is now in the lower part of Leo, slowly moving eastwards towards Virgo which it will enter in August.
+Our best views of the planet are now past for this apparition but, with a small telescope one may well be able to see the equatorial bands in the atmosphere and up to four of the Galilean moons as they weave their way around it.

 See highlight above.